pixlee/pixlee-ios-sdk/README.md

 2. Add https://cocoapods.org/pods/PixleeSDK to your Podfile by adding
     ```
     target 'MyApp' do
-      pod 'PixleeSDK', '~> <PixleeSDK version>' (Replace with current version, you can find the current version at https://github.com/pixlee/pixlee-ios-sdk/releases)
+      pod 'PixleeSDK', '~> <PixleeSDK version like 2.5.1>' (Replace with current version, you can find the current version at https://github.com/pixlee/pixlee-ios-sdk/releases)
     end
     ```
 3. Run Pod install